Madeleine McGraw

 Madeleine McGraw (born December 22, 2008) is an American actress.
-She gained recognition for her roles in various horror-themed projects including the television show Outcast (2016–2018), and the films The Mandela Effect (2019), and The Black Phone (2021) which earned her a Saturn Award nomination for Best Performance by a Younger Actor.
-She has also been referred to as a scream queen.
+She gained recognition for her roles in various horror-themed projects including the television show Outcast (2016–2018), and the films The Mandela Effect (2019), and The Black Phone (2021) and its 2025 sequel.
+She has been referred to as a scream queen and earned two Saturn Award nominations for Best Performance by a Younger Actor.
+(Note: For her role as Gwen Blake in both The Black Phone and Black Phone 2.)

-She also starred as Zoey Campbell in the Disney Channel series Secrets of Sulphur Springs (2021–2023) and has since portrayed a younger version of Hope van Dyne in the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp (2018) and the Disney+ series What If...?
+She also starred as Zoey Campbell in the Disney Channel series Secrets of Sulphur Springs (2021–2023) and has portrayed a younger version of Hope van Dyne in the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp (2018) and the Disney+ series What If...?
 (2023).

 Career

 McGraw made her film debut as a child actress in the film American Sniper (2014) and other various short films, alongside her twin brother Aidan McGraw.
 After appearing in various television shows, she starred in the horror drama show Outcast (2016–2018).
 From a recurring role in the first season, McGraw was promoted to series regular for the second season.

 McGraw went on to appear as child versions of characters in several films including: Ant-Man and the Wasp (2018) as a young Hope van Dyne played by Evangeline Lilly, Pacific Rim Uprising (2018) as a young Amara Namani played by Cailee Spaeny, and The Mitchells vs. the Machines (2021) as a young Katie Mitchell played by Abbi Jacobson.
 During this time, she also voiced various characters in Pixar films, including Maddy McGear in Cars 3 (2017) and Bonnie in Toy Story 4 (2019).
 She also appeared in The Mandela Effect (2019).
 McGraw appeared as a series regular in the Disney Channel show Secrets of Sulphur Springs (2021–2023).
 The show was later canceled in January 2024 after three seasons.